Predictive Scheduling Laws in 2023: What Employers Need to Know

 Bottom Line

-Even if your community has not yet passed a predictive scheduling law, you can prepare your business by implementing employee scheduling software that will keep your company compliant when the time comes.
-In the meantime, it saves you time and frustration having to constantly review and rework schedules.
-We recommend scheduling software so you can schedule your employees well in advance and comply with any predictive scheduling laws.
+Even if your state or locality has not yet passed a predictive scheduling law, you can prepare your business by implementing employee scheduling software that will keep your company compliant when the time comes.
+Homebase can help by saving you time and frustration from having to constantly review and rework schedules, plus if you have one location and up to 20 employees, it’s free!